asc-community/MxEngine/README.md

 light->UseOuterAngle(45.0f);
 ```
 ### Creating multiple objects using GPU instancing
-you can create MxObjects which share same Mesh and material.
-They all can have different position and color, but are rendered in one draw call
+you can create MxObjects which share same mesh and material.
+They all can have different position and color, but still rendered in one draw call
 ```cs
 auto factory = object.AddComponent<InstanceFactory>();